geological-survey-of-queensland/open-data-api/README.md

 # GSQ Open Data Portal API Guide

+## Bulk Download of New Release Reports, March 2021
+With the Queensland Government's recent changes to the way confidentiality applies to reports, the Geological Survey of Queensland now has the opportunity to release a range of reports which were previously embargoed to the public.
+For those who want to access and download all 20000+ reports in one go, we offer a customised python script and the required accompanying CSV file.
+These two files are available on this page, in the files listed above.
+You will need both to download the reports in bulk.
+Instructions are included within the python script, and more information on using our Open Data Portal API is available below.

+## API User Guide
 The open data portal provides an API for developers who want to write code that interacts with the open data portal.

 CKAN’s Action API is an RPC-style API that exposes all of CKAN’s core features to API clients.
 All of a CKAN website’s core functionality (everything you can do with the web interface and more) can be used by external code that calls the CKAN API.
 See the user guide at: <https://docs.ckan.org/en/2.9/api/> for an overview and <https://docs.ckan.org/en/2.9/api/#api-guide> for more specific instructions.